 Participants learn to deal with the practical challenges of sustainable development in a globalised world.
 Core part of the training programme is a research project in a developing or transition country: within small and interdisciplinary groups, participants design and conduct a study for eleven weeks and later evaluate and conclude the results once they are back in Bonn.

-To prepare participants for the job market, DIE provides extensive advice and assists with the job application procedure.
+To prepare participants for the job market, IDOS provides extensive advice and assists with the job application procedure.
 An excellent command of German is required to participate in the training course.